-For students who started their studies in fall semester 2015 or later: The elective in Sociology offers a choice between the following two modules.
+The elective in Sociology offers a choice between the following two modules.
 It measures 19 ECTS.
 Students choose one of the following two modules.
 The module grade consists of the examination grades weighted by the number of ECTS credits.
 You find the Contents and the Learning Outcomes of each course in the module catalog of the B.A.
+Sociology (in German).

-Sociology (https://www.sowi.uni-mannheim.de/en/academics/students/sociology/ba-in-sociology/#c30659).
-The courses usually are taught in German.
-If they are taught in English, the responsible lecturer will anounce it on time.
+The courses are usually taught in German.
+If they are taught in English, the responsible lecturer will anounce it accordingly.